Employee Wellness Program Overview

 - Ensure that cafeterias and in-house catering are adhering to the pre-packaged snacks/beverage guidelines.
 Committee members actively monitor inventory on a quarterly/semi-annual basis.
 Recently, the vendors were asked to undertake a self-review process to identify healthier options of prepared foods that are served and to create signage on menus and displays to indicate such;

 - Designate smoke-free County property by supporting the efforts of the Tobacco Prevention Program to amend the Smoking Control Ordinance.
-Health Systems and Parks properties are smoke-free and meetings are underway with other targeted departments to set a timeline for making this important transition on a voluntary basis;
+San Mateo County Health and Parks properties are smoke-free and meetings are underway with other targeted departments to set a timeline for making this important transition on a voluntary basis;

 - Dedicated a one-mile walking loop around the County Government Center (Redwood City) and a walking loop at the Health Campus (San Mateo);